 Perimenopause-Friendly Breakfast Ideas: High Protein, High Fiber, Blood Sugar Balanced

-• ✅ 5+ grams of fiber (total goal per day is at least 25-30 grams
+• 5+ grams of fiber (with a daily goal of 25–30 grams)

-• ✅ Lower, blood-sugar-friendly carbohydrates
+• Lower-glycemic, blood-sugar-friendly carbohydrates

 1. Egg & Chicken Sausage with Low-Carb Avocado Toast

-Macros (approx.):
+Macros (approx.)

-• Protein: 30 g
+• Protein: 30g

 • Healthy fats: High